Suddenlink strikes deal to offer Netflix on cable boxes

-Suddenlink, which has 1.2 million TV subscribers, became the largest U.S. cable operator to carry Netflix (NFLX.O) on its cable boxes, the cable company said on Tuesday.
+May 6 Suddenlink, which has 1.2 million TV subscribers, became the largest U.S. cable operator to carry Netflix on its cable boxes, the cable company said on Tuesday.

 Suddenlink said it is the seventh-largest cable operator in the United States, serving customers in states such as North Carolina, Texas and Louisiana.